igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/string/issubstring/IsSubstring.md

 ## Instructions

-Given two strings implement a function which determines whether the characters in the second string is a substring of the characters in the first string (the same order).
+Given two strings implement a function which determines whether the characters in the `second` string is a substring of the characters in the `first` string (check if `second` string exists as continuous/unbroken chain of characters the `first` string).

 [Puzzle](IsSubstring.kt) | [Solution](IsSubstringSolution.kt)